Non-local finite-depth circuits for constructing SPT states and quantum cellular automata: Stability of SPT phases under generic -local interactions

-$s$ is equal to $1$ for $|\psi_C\rangle$.
-In general, SPT states are characterized by $s>0$, while for trivial states or random states, $s=0$ in the thermodynamic limit.
+with $S(a,b)$ being the SPT string order parameter defined in Eq.~\ref{eq:sop}. $s$ is equal to $1$ for $|\psi_C\rangle$.
+As described earlier, SPT states are characterized by $s>0$, while for trivial states or random states, $s=0$ in the thermodynamic limit.
 We are interested in $\bar s$, which is $s$ averaged over random circuit realizations.
 We note that $s$ is not an {\it experimentally} accessible quantity, but it is certainly accessible in simulations, which is sufficient for our present purposes.

 Fig.~\ref{fig:sbar_plots} shows $\bar{s}$ as a function of $p$ for each of the unitary ensembles described above.
 Fig.~\ref{fig:local_u} corresponds to the random circuit where the unitary gates are chosen from the ensemble of local two-qubit Clifford gates without imposing any symmetry restriction.
-As expected, the SPT structure in the late time state vanishes for any $p>0$.
-And on the other hand, if we restrict the local unitary gates to respect the $\mathbb{Z}_2 \times \mathbb{Z}_2$ symmetry, the SPT structure survives up to finite $p_c>0$, as is shown in Fig.~\ref{fig:local_sym_u}.
+As expected, the SPT structure in the late time state vanishes for any $p>0$ as the symmetry is violated.
+And on the other hand, if we restrict the local unitary gates to respect the $\mathbb{Z}_2 \times \mathbb{Z}_2$ symmetry, the SPT structure survives up to finite $p_c>0$, below which $\bar{s}$ saturates to a finite value, as is shown in Fig.~\ref{fig:local_sym_u}.
 Interestingly, when the unitary gates are chosen from the set of $2$-local Clifford unitaries that respect the $\mathbb{Z}_2\times \mathbb{Z}_2$ symmetry, the SPT structure vanishes again for any $p>0$, as illustrated in Fig.~\ref{fig:2local_sym_u}.
 This is consistent with our findings that SPT states can be trivialized by $k$-local symmetric unitary gates.
-Lastly, Fig.~\ref{fig:2local_locally_sym_u} corresponds to the circuit where the unitary gates are chosen from the highly constrained ensemble of 2-local Clifford unitaries that map $X_i$ to itself for all $i$.
-This symmetry restriction is reminiscent of the symmetry restriction for higher-form SPTs as discussed in Sec.~\ref{sec:higherformSPT}.
-While this set includes long-range entangling gates, we see that the SPT structure survives up to a finite $p>0$, which is consistent with our intuition that $k$-local gates with local symmetry constraints are not much more powerful in terms of disentangling the SPT structure than just local symmetric gates.
+Lastly, Fig.~\ref{fig:2local_locally_sym_u} corresponds to the circuit where the unitary gates are chosen from the highly constrained ensemble of 2-local Clifford unitaries that map $X_i$ to itself for all $i$, \textit{i.e.} they are locally symmetric.
+Despite the fact that this set includes long-range entangling gates, we see that the SPT structure survives up to a finite $p>0$, which is consistent with our intuition that $k$-local gates that are locally symmetric are not much more powerful in terms of disentangling the SPT structure compared to geometrically local symmetric gates. {In Appendix \ref{app:spt_numerics} we provide further analysis of the numerical data shown in Fig.~\ref{fig:sbar_plots}}